ybbond/ybbond/content/posts/On Free Trial and Refund/index.md

 **Pros:**
 - solid basic features
 - good integration with third-party apps
+- 'no-nonsense' interface that don't bloat

 **Cons:**
 - their customer supports are horrible
-- their 'no-nonsense' interface are ugly
+- their 'no-nonsense' interface are not very beautiful
 - no official or reliable first-party mobile apps
 - pinboard's archival account won't work for Medium and many developers' good site